 Take the dough out of the fridge.
 Place the opening in front of you and spread the dough lengthwise again.
 Then make a single fold, turn a quarter turn, spread and make a double fold.

-The dough is ready, just film it and let it rest for at least 1 hour in the fridge before using it.
+The dough is ready.
+Film it and let it rest for at least 1 hour in the fridge before using it.

-1/ I always anticipate the preparation of the dough [i.e. I never make it the same day, unless it’s a quick puff pastry].
+1/ Try to anticipate [i.e. never prepare the dough on the same day you’ll need it, unless it’s the quick puff pastry recipe].
 I prepare it according to my schedule, with no stress.
-I can sometimes leave it for 4-5 hours in the refrigerator between the folds.
-It doesn’t change anything to the recipe and it doesn’t interfere with my busy mummy routine.
+I can sometimes leave it in the refrigerator for 4-5 hours between the folds.
+It doesn’t change anything to the recipe or interfere with my busy mummy routine.

-2/ puff pastry freezes very well.
-So you can prepare some in advance.
+2/ puff pastry freezes very well, therefore you can prepare some in advance.
 Let it defrost in the refrigerator the day before using it.

-3/ no waste : use your puff pastry offcuts to make small appetizers.
-Brush with egg then sprinkle with sesame seeds or parmesan, or filled them with blue cheese or an anchovy.
-Bake in the oven and that’s just delicious.
+3/ no waste: use your puff pastry offcuts to make small appetizers.
+Brush it with egg yolk, then sprinkle with sesame seeds or parmesan or fill them with blue cheese or anchovy.
+Bake in the oven, and that’s just delicious.

 Inverse puff pastry (chef Christophe Felder’s recipe)